Last Updated on May 11, 2022 by Larissa

 Public schooling is offered until Grade 3.
 After that students embark on a daily 40 minute bus ride through Canada where they reenter the United States to attend class in Blaine, Washington.
 It all seems so complicated but the 1,100 residents of Point Roberts take it in stride.

-The gas prices are posted in liters because Canadians visit quite frequently to get lower priced American gasoline.
+The gas prices are posted in liters because Canadians from Vancouver visit quite frequently to get lower priced American gasoline.
 The parcel delivery stores are there so Canadians can get packages shipped to a U.S. address and avoid international tariffs.

 To enter Point Roberts you must pass through a U.S. Border Control checkpoint that is the same as any other along the Canadian and Mexican borders.
 What’s odd though is that when you stray a few blocks from the checkpoint the border gradually becomes a random fence along people’s backyards, until finally petering out into a yellow concrete curb with a sign marking the border.
 You can even toss a Frisbee back and forth between the two countries.
 However, the best indication of which side is Canadian is the presence of a children’s hockey goal in the street.